ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: Introduction

-In this work, we focus on dictionary retrieval for sign languages.
+In this work, we focus on ASL dictionary retrieval.
 Many existing ASL dictionaries catalog signs with English glosses: an out-of-context translation of a sign into one or more English words (e.g., \textsc{lobster}, \textsc{climb\_ladder} or \textsc{had\_enough}).
-However, English lookup relies on knowing the English translation, and on signs having a 1:1 relationship with English words, which is often not the case.
-Retrieving dictionary entries through a demonstrated sign may be more natural, but is computationally more challenging because of the rich visual format and linguistic complexities.
+However, English lookup relies on knowing the English translation, and on a 1:1 relationship with English words, which often does not exist.
+Demonstrating a sign to look it up may be more natural, but is computationally more challenging due to the rich visual format and linguistic complexities.
 We seek to help address this problem of video-based dictionary retrieval, where a person demonstrates a single sign by video, and the system returns a ranked list of similar signs.
-Dictionary retrieval fills a practical need for sign language learners, who may see a sign but not know the meaning, and so cannot look it up using a written translation.
+Dictionary retrieval fills a need for language learners, who may see a sign but not know the meaning.
 Moreover, dictionaries can contribute to documenting sign languages, and allow established signers to navigate dictionary resources directly in sign language.

-To help advance dictionary retrieval, we collected and release a dataset of isolated ASL signs.
-Our dataset is intended to support data-driven machine learning methods by overcoming limitations of prior isolated sign language recognition (ISLR) datasets (see \autoref{tab:datasets} and \autoref{sec:bg:islr}).
-Machine learning-based development typically requires a large training dataset with appropriate properties (large vocabulary, minimal label noise, and representation of diverse signers and environments).
-Existing video sign datasets are often filmed in lab settings or scraped from online sources, both of which limit scale and diversity.
-Alternatively, datasets constructed by scraping web sources do not typically acquire participant consent, which erodes community trust, and also lead to challenges in labeling, as sign languages do not have a standardized annotation system.
+To help advance dictionary retrieval, we present a crowdsourced dataset of isolated ASL signs, to support data-driven machine learning methods overcome limitations of prior isolated sign language recognition (ISLR) datasets (see \autoref{tab:datasets} and \autoref{sec:bg:islr}).
+Model development typically requires a large, high-quality training set (i.e. large vocabulary, minimal label noise, representation of diverse signers and environments).
+Existing datasets are often filmed in a lab or scraped from online sources, which limit scale and diversity.
+Web scraping often does not acquire participant consent, which erodes community trust and leads to labeling challenges.
 To overcome such limitations, we build upon recent crowdsourcing proposals \cite{cscw_platform} to collect and release \textit{ASL Citizen} -- the first large-scale crowdsourced sign language dataset.
 Our dataset is the largest isolated sign dataset to date, newly representative of real-world settings and signer diversity, and collected with permission and transparency.